 A lot of people struggle to decide if film school is worth their time and money.
 They wonder if spending tens of thousands of dollars will help them achieve their film industry goals of becoming a director or producer.

 We had the opportunity to speak with A-lister Jocelyn.
-A-list enabled her to quickly quit her successful corporate-world career as a commercial real estate agent in Atlanta.
-She loves to share her insight about her rapid rise to assistant director since joining the A-list mentorship program.
+Craft Certification enabled her to quickly quit her successful corporate-world career as a commercial real estate agent in Atlanta.
+She loves to share her insight about her rapid rise to assistant director since joining the A-list Mentorship program.

 Jocelyn dreamed of working in film.
 She believed she would easily land film industry work with an expensive film degree.
-Instead, she found the A-list method before spending tens of thousands of dollars on traditional schooling.
+Instead, she found the Craft Certification method before spending tens of thousands of dollars on traditional schooling.

 Breaking into and advancing upwards in the film industry is counter-intuitive.
 Unlike the corporate world, which demands degrees for advancement, the film industry does not require a degree.
 In fact, a degree doesn’t qualify you.
 Jocelyn tells us, “Realistically, they’re not even going to ask if you have a degree.”